australiangreens/agvrules/docs/constitution/index.md

 Constitution of ***<span className="smallcaps">The Australian Greens Victoria Inc.</span>***
 and The Charter of The Greens

-Version as at  2 January 2023.
+Version as at 6 March 2024.

 ABN 11 616 265 905
 *Associations Incorporation Reform Act 2012* registration number A0027546F

 <details>